-For the fiscal year ended June 30, 2015, Questar III implemented GASB Statement No. 68 Accounting and Financial Reporting for Pensions - Amendment to GASB Statement No. 27.
+For the fiscal year ended June 30, 2015, the Institute implemented GASB Statement No. 68 Accounting and Financial Reporting for Pensions-Amendment to GASB Statement No. 27.
 The implementation of Statement No. 68 resulted in the reporting of an asset, deferred outflows of resources, liability and deferred inflows of resources related to Questar III's participation in the New York State Teachers' and Employees' retirement systems.
-Questar III's net position has been restated as follows:
+For the fiscal year ended June 30, 2015, the deferred outflows of resources for contributions made subsequent to the measurement date was reported as zero when it should have been \$3,191,172 due to the misinterpretation of GASB No. 71.
+As a result, the net position at June 30, 2015 has been restated to increase net position by \$3,191,172.